 By Ulf Laessing and Khalid Abdelaziz

 “Four military planes attacked the Yarmouk plant ...
-We believe that Israel is behind it,” Information Minister Ahmed Belal Osman told reporters, adding that the planes had appeared to approach the site from the east.
+We believe that Israel is behind it,” Information Minister Ahmed Belal Osman told reporters, adding that the planes appeared to approach the site from the east.

 In May, Sudan’s government said one person had been killed after a car exploded in the eastern city of Port Sudan.
-It said the explosion resembled a blast last year it had blamed on an Israeli missile strike.
+It said the explosion resembled a blast last year that it had blamed on an Israeli missile strike.

 Israel declined to comment on the May incident or the 2011 blast, which killed two people and neither admitted nor denied involvement in a similar incident in eastern Sudan in 2009.